-Greetings, readers!
-Let’s jump right in.
-This Is 31 will be my first attempt at a blog series, and I hope you’ll stay tuned for it!
-Throughout this five-part series, I will share five realities and/or truths that my 13-year-old self wouldn’t have imagined for my 31-year-old self and how I’ve responded to them.
-The goal… Continue reading This Is 31
+Let’s jump right in!
+I’m kicking off my first blog post series entitled This Is 31.
+Throughout this five-part series, I will share five realities that my 13-year-old self wouldn’t have imagined for my 31-year-old self and how I’ve responded to them.
+The goal is to keep these posts honest and too-the-point . . .… Continue reading This Is 31

 Yep, I disappeared again, but I’m back.
 First and foremost, if you’re still following along, I want to say thank you.
 This blog, like any work in progress, is a little all-over-the-place at times, but your continued support means a lot to me.
 Second, I want to let you know that I had high hopes… Continue reading Write Soon